Kasparsu/prettyxml/readme.md

 # kasparsu/prettyxml

-Xml prettifier that uses no libs or packages
+Xml prettifier that uses no libs or packages.

+####DISCLAIMER: This is in development and if you have any sense or reason you will not use this package!

 ## Installation